Food waste recycling in Hong Kong: Food Waste Recycling Partnership Scheme

-Food waste recycling partnership scheme is introduced by the Environmental Protection Department in 2009.
+A food waste recycling partnership scheme was introduced by the Environmental Protection Department in 2009.
 The scheme was designed to promote a good practice on food waste management and enhance people’s experiences of separating and recycling food waste sources.
 The scheme collaborated with commercial and industrial sectors.
-Some members from the Hong Kong Government and that of the commercial and industrial sectors formed a working group for planning and managing the operation of the project.
+Some members of the Hong Kong Government and that of the commercial and industrial sectors formed a working group for planning and managing the operation of the project.
 There are about 20–30 public and private organizations that participate in the scheme every year.
-In the project, all the participants will have a chance to practice separation process of food waste sources.
-The collection process of separated food waste will be carried out by the Environmental Protection Department and the Kowloon Bay Pilot Composting Plant will be responsible to the recycling part.
+In the project, all the participants will have a chance to practice the separation process of food waste sources.
+The collection process of separated food waste will be carried out by the Environmental Protection Department and the Kowloon Bay Pilot Composting Plant will be responsible for the recycling part.
 The scheme also consists of discussion sessions for the participating parties to share their experience of recycling food waste.
 All participants will receive a commendation certificate at the end of the project.

 Food Waste Recycling Projects in Housing Estates

-From November 2012 to July 2014, The Hong Kong Housing Authority implemented a trial scheme, named as Food Waste Recycling Projects in Housing Estates, with an aim to promote waste recycling in housing estates.
+From November 2012 to July 2014, The Hong Kong Housing Authority implemented a trial scheme, named Food Waste Recycling Projects in Housing Estates, with an aim to promote waste recycling in housing estates.
 The scheme involved 14 estates with about 3,200 households.
-There were two modes adopted in the scheme: One is to convert food waste to fish grain by transporting them to a Central Food Waste Recycling plant.
+There were two modes adopted in the scheme; one is to convert food waste to fish grain by transporting them to a Central Food Waste Recycling plant.
 The other is to convert food waste into compost for farm by using micro-organisms.